Banda Calypso: 2011–2015: Last Years

 The album was officially released on May 16, 2011 in stores.
 On television, the band released the album on June 5, 2011, in the program Tudo é Possivel, the Rede Record, on the same day, they released the single Meu Encanto and there was a first performance of the song Não Posso Negar que Te Amo with Reginaldo Rossi this in a TV show.

-2012- 2013: Ao Vivo em Angola and Eternos Namorados

 Banda Calypso Ao Vivo in Angola was recorded during the International Music Festival of Sumbe in Angola.
 Despite logistical difficulties, the band wanted to record the DVD during presentations at the Festival as a way to pay tribute to the people of that country.